mikn/greddis/README.md

 | Redigo  | No  |
 | GoRedis | Yes |

 According to the Redis Serialization Protocol ([RESP Specification](https://redis.io/topics/protocol)), client libraries should use the RESP protocol to make requests as well as parse it for responses.
 The other option is to use their "human readable" Telnet protocol, which **Redigo** implements.
-The problem is that this does not allow the Redis server to up-front malloc the entire memory section required to store the request before parsing it, and thus it needs to iteratively parse the return in chunks until it reaches the end.
+The problem is that this does not allow the Redis server to up-front allocate the entire memory section required to store the request before parsing it, and thus it needs to iteratively parse the return in chunks until it reaches the end.

 ### Pools request and response buffers to amortize allocation cost?